-The Company holds 601,896 common shares of High Tide, which represents less than 1.0% of the issued and outstanding common shares of High Tide as at December 31, 2019.
+The Company holds 601,896 common shares of High Tide, which represents less than 1.0% of the issued and outstanding common shares of High Tide as at March 31, 2020.
 The Company acquired 2,491,896 common shares and 999,948 warrants of High Tide at an aggregate price of \$1,171,735.
 The Company sold 1,890,000 of the shares of High Tide it held during the year ended December 31, 2019.
-The Company's investment in High Tide is nonmaterial and represents 0.54% of the Company's total investment portfolio as at December 31, 2019.
+The Company's investment in High Tide is non-material and represents 0.54% of the Company's total investment portfolio as at March 31, 2020.
 It is believed that High Tide is an Alberta-based, retail-focused cannabis corporation with retail locations across Canada.
 Further, High Tide's operations are enhanced by the manufacturing and wholesale distribution of smoking accessories and cannabis lifestyle products internationally, including in the U.S., through its subsidiaries.
 High Tide is listed on the CSE, the OTCQB and the Frankfurt Stock Exchange.

-The net realized loss on the disposal of the High Tide shares for the year ended December 31, 2019 was \$12,168.
-The net changes in unrealized loss on the Company's investment in High Tide as at December 31, 2019 was \$174,672 (unrealized loss of \$180,700 on the shares, unrealized loss of \$6,028 relating to the warrants).
+The net changes in unrealized loss on the Company's investment in High Tide as at March 31, 2020 was \$35,529 (unrealized loss of \$30,094 on the shares, unrealized gain of \$5,435 relating to the warrants).